The authoritative guide to ensuring science and technology make life on Earth better, not worse.

 Acton: Let me distinguish between two ideas.
 Are they contemplating doing so?
 And will they do so?

-I think there is an extremely high probability that there is a serious discussion going on right now in the Israeli military cabinet about whether to attack Iran’s nuclear facilities.
+I think there is an extremely high probability that there is a serious discussion going on right now in the Israeli Security Cabinet about whether to attack Iran’s nuclear facilities.
 Many Israeli leaders have openly called for that at this juncture.
 And you know, Netanyahu has been publicly mentioning this possibility on and off for many years now.
 So I would be staggered if there was not a serious discussion within Israel right now about attacking Iranian nuclear facilities.

 Would Israel actually go ahead and do that?
 I think it would be tough without a lot of US support.
 And Biden has come out and said unequivocally, no. And doing it without US support would do enormous damage to the US Israeli relationship.
 And I think the Israelis understand that.

 I think the Israelis fully understand that if they attack Iran’s nuclear program, Iran then attacks Israel in a much larger way than we’ve seen before.
 The Israelis are going to want America’s help in defending against those attacks, and there must be at least some uncertainty in their mind, if they just point blank defy an American president, whether that help would be forthcoming.
-So for all of those reasons, if the US is being as clear and private as it is in public, I do think it’s substantially less than 50/50 that the Israelis are going to attack Iranian nuclear facilities.
+So for all of those reasons, if the US is being as clear in private as it is in public, I do think it’s substantially less than 50/50 that the Israelis are going to attack Iranian nuclear facilities.
 I think it’s higher than 10 percent, but it’s not, I think, 50/50.
 Which I find somewhat reassuring.

 We’ve discussed the effect of an attack on Iranian capabilities.
 Can we also talk a bit about the effect of an attack on Iranian intentions?